kencx/source/content/notes/docker/docker-networks.md

 #### Bridge Networking

-Each container runs in an isolated network namespace and use the **default bridge** to connect to each other.
-The container should lack the `docker0` interface, but have its own `eth0` veth pair with an IP.
+Each container runs in an isolated network namespace and uses the **default bridge** to connect to each other.
+The container should lack the `docker0` interface, but have its own `eth0` veth pair with a unique IP.

 ```bash
 $ docker run --net=bridge -it --rm alpine ip addr